farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + If the pipelines were run on a daily basis by 7am:

-We could use Apache Airflow to run my ETL data pipeline with the timeline preset before 7:00 AM and populate a report.
-Apache Airflow works with pyspark great.
-Combining ....
+We can use Apache Airflow with set timeline (in this case around 6:00 am) with each DAG to run the whole ETL data pipeline on  hourly, daily basis or as needed.
+Apache Airflow does compatible integration with Python and AWS programming working environment.
+Also we can use Service Level Agreement (SLA) of sending emails in the event a task exceeds its expected time frame from the start of the DAG execution using time delta.
+These entries can be utilized for monitoring the performance of both the Airflow DAGs.

 + If the database needed to be accessed by 100+ people: